 The minimum safe internal temperature for any poultry, including turkey, is 165° per the USDA.
 That will kill the harmful bacteria.
 You must measure this with an instant-read or meat thermometer.

 Yes.
-It is a lean white meat that fits in low-fat, low-calorie or even low-carb/keto diets.
+It is a lean white meat that will fit a healthy diet like a low-calorie or low-fat diet or even a low-carb keto diet.

 If you are sure your turkey is not injected or brined, you can add a simple brine of 2 cups of water, 2 tablespoons of salt, and 1 tablespoon of sugar for 1 to 2 hours.
 Gently rinse after brining, and do not add any additional salt.